Setting the scene in Courtroom #210 as the trial of MFL v. Manitoba begins. We get some background and meet the players.

 Sit back, relax, and I'll tell you the story of the trial of The Public Services Sustainability Act.

-There are two ways to view: (1) the main blog, all posts, all the way through, or (2) just the trial, or just the asides.
+There are three ways to peruse: (1) all posts, all the way through, (2) just the trial, or (3) just the asides.

 A caveat or two.

 I'm following the order of the witnesses as they showed up.
 In order to fit everybody's schedule in, they bounced around a little.

 For the most part, I have paraphrased what people said.
 I'm not a stenographer, I don't have the transcripts, and I wouldn't want to work through them anyway.
 So, this isn't exact.
 I'm just giving you the gist.

 And, finally, there was only ever one smart-ass in the room, and that was me.
 So, in case I don't make it clear in the many heres and theres where they are bound to appear, if you see a smart-ass comment, you can be sure it is mine.

 The proceedings begin with opening statements.
 Here, the lawyers for each side give us an outline of the course they are going to take (and why it is going to take 13 days to get there).

 The President of the Manitoba Federation of Labour testifies about consultations between the government and some Labour leaders prior to the PSSA being passed.
 They weren’t very fruitful, and there seems to have been some question as to whether the government was being truthful.

 Why is the government waiting to proclaim the PSSA?
 I thought there was a financial emergency, and dire warnings of our precarious fiscal position.
 But it has been 2 1/2 years.
 Don’t they need it yet?